Access to our collection is paramount; expansion of our collection is essential.

 Keyword search: This broad search returns the most results.
 You’ll retrieve records that contain the search word anywhere—as an author, title, subject, note, etc.

-Title search: Use to search for an exact title.
-If you are unsure of the order of words in the title or only remember part of it, use the keyword search instead.
+Title search: You can do a title search if you know part of a title or an exact title.
+In Advanced Search, select “Title” in the first drop-down menu and “is (exact)” in the second drop-down menu if you know the exact title.
+If you are unsure of the order of words in the title or only remember part of it, select “contains” in the second drop-down menu.

 New to the South Carolina Historical Society, or just beginning your research?
 Check our Frequently Asked Questions to see if we have addressed your question already.